top of page

 image.png

 FAQ: How can I adjust the watering rate for my plants?
 Because water distribution is controlled by the wicks, the rate can be changed to accommodate the needs of the plant(s) by changing the number (or size) of the wicks.
 If water comes out of the drainage holes in the bottom of the pot, try removing one wick at a time.
-You can test this by pulling up a wick from the planting medium (easily done since the wicks are near the top surface of the soil), rinsing it off and stuffing it into the hydrator where it will no longer be in contact with the potting soil.
-If the watering rate is now more appropriate, you can remove that wick completely by untying it or cutting it off at the retainer or just leaving it in the hydrator.
+You can test this by pulling up a wick from the planting medium (easily done since the wicks are near the top surface of the soil), rinsing it off and placing it into the hydrator where it will no longer be in contact with the potting soil.
+If the watering rate is now more appropriate, you can remove that wick completely by untying it or cutting it off at the retainer.
+You can also just leave it in the hydrator, since the plants may need more water after some growth.

 If, on the other hand, the plant is not getting enough water, you can add a wick or substitute a larger wick.
 Polyester or acrylic yarn makes good wick material because they do not decay in the soil and come in a variety of thicknesses.